 In order to reach Porquerolles and Port-Cros, you can use ferries from Toulon and Le Lavandou or travel boats from any port of the Côte d’Azur.

-This part of the park isn’t only became the basis for reserve formation, but is home to the largest population of Alpine Ibex in France.
+This part of the park doesn’t only become the basis for reserve formation but is home to the largest population of Alpine Ibex in France.
 In order to restore and increase Ibex population, Vanoise national park was combined with the Gran Paradiso national park (there is still a border between France and Italy).
-As a result, an Ibex population has stabilized (at the moment, more than 2100 species), which also helped to maintain the preservation of many other rare mountain plants and animals that turned the Vanoise and Gran Paradiso to the most authentic parts of Europe.
+As a result, an Ibex population has stabilized (at the moment, more than 2100 species), which also helped to maintain the preservation of many other rare mountain plants and animals that turned the Vanoise and the Gran Paradiso to the most authentic parts of Europe.

 If you travel by car you can use the highways A43 and D902 that go next to the Maurienne valley, or use highways N90 and D915 through Moutiers.
 If you prefer rail travel you can reach the town of Modane by train and then go up into the mountains by bus.
 The nearest airports to Vanoise are Chambery, Grenoble Isere, Lyon-Satolas, and Geneve.